geokyr/ece-ntua-microprocessor-systems/README.md

 micro
 -----

-Repository for the Microcomputer Systems course.
+Repository for the Microprocessor Systems course.